 In the thick of festive preparations I forget to eat regularly and survive on sporadic top-ups of primula and Mum’s seedcake.
 I forget my name and what day of the week it is.
 Cups of tea are left unsipped.
 I am hell-bent on the sculpture shape of whatever wreath I am working on, the misty silhouette of thyme, pine, tangled moss and dogwood.
 The studio smells of cedar and cinnamon.
 A great many wreaths are wrought; wreaths for shops and parties and front porches and photo shoots, minimalist, abundant, fruity, feathery.
 On my bedside table and on the chair beside the bath remain half-finished biro sketches of leafy circles and skeletal laurels.

-Last month I felt disillusioned with Instagram for a time, for the first time.
-(Resultantly our feed turned almost entirely brown which I am only now remedying).
+Last month I felt very disillusioned with social media for a time.
+Resultantly our Instagram feed turned almost entirely brown which I am only now remedying.
 I felt sick to death of linen, plethoric images of aprons crumpled to perfection and rustic Irish tablecloths, overwhelmingly bored of eucalyptus of every variety and beautiful blowsy bouquets in far-off shoots, and bride-models with immaculately curled hair that would be sullied by no wind on earth.
 Yawn!
 Of course, we never have perfect hair.
 Our hair does what it wants (primarily Emma Watson as Hermione Granger circa 2001) and no endeavor with Elnett will make the slightest jot of difference to that.
-I do adore Instagram, it’s my social media platform of choice ~ I hardly bother with the others ~ but sometimes there are just too many ironic V signs and potty-mouthed captions (Question: does profuse online swearing make one cool?
+Much as I love Instagram sometimes there are just too many ironic V signs and potty-mouthed captions (Question: does profuse online swearing make one cool?
 Answer: probably), the nauseating (also meaningless) hashtags, and just the general sameness.
 I unfollow a few accounts, and then feel irrationally guilty for doing so, as though I have committed a crime.
 But then, on a rain-misted afternoon I drink a cup of tea and vicariously enjoy a moment in Jaipur, and a beautiful garden in Los Angeles, and an espresso in a Milan market, and I’m devoted all over again.

-Most weeks Jesse and I have a ‘team meeting’ on a Monday morning (yes, just she and I, though we frequently toy with the idea of adding a troop of fox terrier/German pointer puppies to the workforce) where we discuss orders and tinker with designs and plan for upcoming projects.
+Most weeks Jess and I have a ‘team meeting’ on a Monday morning (yes, just she and I, though we frequently toy with the idea of adding a fox terrier/German pointer to the workforce) where we discuss orders and tinker with designs and plan for upcoming projects.
 Jesse more often than not has an agenda, written neatly into her taupe Moleskin, because that’s just how she rolls.
 We start with item one and then spend a considerable amount of time discussing the latest episode of The Bridge and Saga’s leather trousers.
 We buy bulbs and choose what we want to grow for next year's brides (more on this soon).
-I have finally developed the power to say ‘no’ to jobs that aren’t us, that we wouldn’t be suited to, or we just outright wouldn’t be inspired to do and there is a certain thrill to just taking on the projects that we love and the clients that we are excited to work with.
-Last year I did a lot of work for the sake of work (on top of distractedly holding down a job) but we know where we are headed now, and are fulltime with our business now, and the key to staying on track is sticking to our guns.
-We will never be the Amazon.com of this industry, or in the Interflora category, and we don’t want to be; we aren’t a florist with a shop, we don’t want to churn out wedding bouquets in minutes or replicate the same designs time and again; we want to grow and be challenged, but remain true to why we started.
+I have recently developed the courage to say ‘no’ to jobs that aren’t us, that we wouldn’t be suited to, or we just outright wouldn’t be inspired to do and there is a certain thrill to just taking on the projects that we love and the clients that we are excited to work with.
+Last year we did a lot of work for the sake of experience (on top of distractedly holding down a day job) but we know where we are headed now, and the key to staying on track is sticking to our guns.
+We will never be the Amazon of this industry, or in the Interflora category, and we don’t want to be; we aren’t a florist with a shop, we don’t want to churn out wedding bouquets in minutes or replicate the same designs time and again; we want to grow and be challenged, but remain true to why we started.
 What comes naturally to us is taking time over what we are creating, telling a story, researching thoroughly, sourcing carefully, finding exactly the right ribbon or vase for a client, foraging unique branches of speckled leaves and strange vines that we do not always know the names of.